Polygyros: Geography

 Polygyros town (pop.
-6,121 at the 2011 census) is built in the shape of an amphitheatre on a plateau on the south west side of the mountain Cholomontas.
+7,779 at the 2021 census) is built in the shape of an amphitheatre on a plateau on the south west side of the mountain Cholomontas.
 It is south of Greek National Road 16 (Thessaloniki - Arnaia).
 Polygyros is located SE of Thessaloniki, NE of Nea Moudania, NW of Sithonia and SW of Arnaia.
-The municipal unit (the municipality before 2011) has a population of 10,721 inhabitants and a land area of 470.933 km2.
-Other large villages in the municipal unit are Kalýves Polygýrou (1,333), Ólynthos (1,111), Taxiárchis (903), and Vrástama (700).
+The municipal unit (the municipality before 2011) has a population of 11,386 inhabitants (2021) and a land area of 470.933 km2.
+Other large communities in the municipal unit are Ólynthos (pop.
+1,053), Taxiárchis (742), and Vrástama (944).

 Climate

-Polygyros has a temperate climate with relatively cold winters and pleasant summers due to its elevation.
+Polygyros has a hot-summer Mediterranean climate (Köppen: Csa), closely bordering on a humid subtropical climate (Köppen: Cfa) with relatively cold winters and relatively hot summers due to its elevation.

 Name

 There are different speculations about the origin of Polygyros' name.
 Some claim that it comes from the combination of poly (much) and geros (strong), because of the healthy climate.
 Others believe that the words poly and ieros (sacred) have given the present name, because of an ancient temple in the area.
 Also an old landowner, named Polyaros, offers a possible etymology.
+A further potential source could be from poly and gyros, referring to the residents' dietary habits.
 According to another possible etymology, the name derives from poly and gyros (round), possible due to the town's amphitheatric position.